-The Bill and Maureen Rhinehart Collection on British History is a continually growing rare book collection of nearly 1,000 volumes that covers a wide array of topics and time periods in British history.
+The Bill and Maureen Rhinehart Collection on British History is a continually growing rare book collection of over 1,000 volumes that covers a wide array of topics and time periods in British history.
 Publications date from the 1500s through the early 20th century.
 The collection developed from the Rhinehart's personal library about British history.

 The Rhinehart Collection: An Annotated Bibliography is available in three volumes.
 All three are searchable through the search box on the Special Collections homepage or individually below.
 Volumes I and II conclude with author and short title indexes.